 If you are like any other parent, you probably have loads of questions about sleep and children.
 I want to address some of these really important questions before moving on to some of my bedtime and morning routine hacks.

-How Many Hours of Sleep do Kids Need?
+How Many Hours of Sleep D Kids Need?

 Sleep is so incredibly important.
-My blogging friend from Your Modern Family recently wrote a shocking article that discussed how studies done showed that “70% of those children (in the study) had been misdiagnosed with ADHD when they actually had a treatable sleep disorder.”
-This article is a must read for any parent concerned about their children’s sleep and behavior habits.
+My blogging friend from Your Modern Family recently wrote a shocking article that discussed how studies showed that “70% of those children (in the study) had been misdiagnosed with ADHD when they actually had a treatable sleep disorder.”
+This article is a must-read for any parent concerned about their children’s sleep and behavior habits.